Sweet Treats to Delight Your Holiday Guests

 Let Middleton's finest baked goods be the star of your holiday meals, creating memories that will last long after the season ends.

 The holiday season brings warmth, joy, and the promise of good food.
-Whether you're bringing a taste of Middleton back home from your recent visit, or a local impressing out-of-town guests, the festive offerings will add something extra special to your table.
+Whether you're bringing a taste of Middleton back home from your recent visit or wishing to impress out-of-town guests, the festive offerings will add something extra special to your table.
 Local bakers are busy crafting everything from rich, spiced cakes to melt-in-your-mouth cookies, each treat designed to bring a little more cheer to your celebrations.
 Let Middleton's finest baked goods be the star of your holiday meals, creating memories that will last long after the season ends.

-Please note: many Middleton restaurants and businesses are closed on Christmas Day and have partial hours on Christmas Eve.
+Please note: many Middleton restaurants and businesses are closed on Dec.
+25 and have limited hours on Dec.
+24.

 Clasen's European Bakery